 The once insatiable global demand for gasoline is unlikely to return to pre-pandemic levels, according to a relationship of the International Energy Agency.

-Gasoline consumption literally plummeted during the pandemic.
-Cities have been closed and many people have started working from home, a trend that is likely to continue even as the COVID-19 crisis subsides.
+Gasoline consumption has literally plummeted during the pandemic.
+Cities went into lockdown and many people started working from home, a trend that will likely continue even as the COVID-19 crisis eases.
 Many governments have also pushed for low-carbon alternatives, the UK one above all.

 What about oil?